amjltc295/SQL_Homework/README.md

 sudo service mysql status
 ```

+You may need to setup an account or use root for MySQL.
 After installation, you should be able to load the database from `starwar.sql` in this repository:
 ```
+git clone git@github.com:amjltc295/SQL_Homework.git
+cd SQL_Homework
 mysql -u username -p starwar < starwar.sql
 ```